William John Frederick Vane, 3rd Duke of Cleveland1

 Consanguinity Index=0.01%

-He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the award of the Military Cross (M.C.).1 He was decorated with the award of the Territorial Decoration (T.D.).1 He gained the rank of Brevet Colonel in the service of the 5th Battalion, Sherwood Foresters.1 He held the office of Deputy Lieutenant (D.L.).1 He held the office of Justice of the Peace (J.P.).1 He fought in the Second World War.1 He held the office of Member of the Derbyshire County Council.1
+He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Military Cross (M.C.)1 He was awarded the Territorial Decoration (T.D.)1 He gained the rank of Brevet Colonel in the 5th Battalion, Sherwood Foresters.1 He held the office of Deputy Lieutenant (D.L.)1 He held the office of Justice of the Peace (J.P.)1 He fought in the Second World War.1 He held the office of Member of the Derbyshire County Council.1

 Citations